The Hill School Campus

 The Gunnell Family Community Garden is also located on the grounds of the Dornin Center.

-The school owns fourteen houses, nine of which were donated by friends of the school.
+The school owns fifteen houses, nine of which were donated by friends of the school.
 The Board of Trustees and school leadership are committed to helping our faculty and staff have access to affordable housing in the community.
 This program has been central to the school’s success in attracting and retaining its faculty and staff.